 If no, explain to them a few things we discussed here, and PRO TIP: have them “sign in” with Facebook.

 “It would mean the world to us if you could share your experience with us on Yelp.
 Because they often filter out legitimate reviews, we’d ask that you do two things.
 First sign in using Facebook.
 This will add any “friends” that are also using yelp, don’t worry, they can’t post for you or anything.
-The second thing is to review a few other businesses in the area before you review ours (restaurants, Walmart, your favorite strip club, whatever).
+The second thing is to review a few other businesses in the area before you review ours (restaurants, Walmart, your dog sitter, your favorite strip club, ok maybe not that last one).
 This way your review will more than likely show up for others to see.”

 This works well if you have a business where you can explain this in person, but I’ve also seen it work over email.